pedromdev/ts-to-json-schema/docs/en/guide/how-it-works.md

   };
 }

 // 2.
-Use a função toJsonSchema
+Use the toJsonSchema function
 const schema = toJsonSchema<User>();

 // 3.
-O schema gerado incluirá:
+The generated schema will include:
 // {
 //   type: 'object',
 //   properties: {